cicada2

 frame: 26 3/8 x 21 inches

-edition: 50 with 10 AP's & 3 PP's
+Edition: 50 + 10 AP's, 3 PP's

-signed & dated in pencil "J Johns 79-81" lower right
+Signed & dated in pencil "J Johns 79-81" lower right, numbered lower left.

-printed By Kenjiro Nonaka, Hiroshi Kawanishi, Takeshi Shimada
+Printed by Kenjiro Nonaka, Hiroshi Kawanishi, Takeshi Shimada

-published by Jasper Johns and Simca Print Artists, Inc., 1981
+Published by Jasper Johns and Simca Print Artists, Inc., 1981

 Literature